Andrew0000/Android-VideoView-cache/README.md

 # Android VideoView cache
-Cache wrapper for standart android VideoView
+Cache wrapper for standard android VideoView for downloading and playing video.

+✔️ One-line usage.
+✔️ Works with android VideoView or withs wrapper.
+Both are almost the same.
-It uses okhttp and rxjava inside.
-Nothing special is needed to use.
+✔️ Lightweight.
+It uses only Okhttp and Rxjava inside.
+✔️ No proxy server is needed (like here https://github.com/danikula/AndroidVideoCache).
+✔️ Files are storing in the default cache directory.
+✔️ Automatic cancellation of the download if view detached from window.
+No resources leaking.

 # Setup: